Understanding Catastrophic Forgetting in Language Models via Implicit Inference: Linear Regression Experiments

 We are interested in learning functions $f \in \functionfamily$ that map inputs $x \in \R^d$ to outputs $y \in \R$.
 Inspired by previous works \citep{garg2023transformers, akyürek2022learning, li2023transformers}, we focus on linear regression for noisy data, where every function is given by $f_w\colon x \mapsto \inner{w}{x}$ for a fixed $w \in \R^d$.
 We are given a set of samples $S$ of variable length $k$ from $0$ to maximum length $N$ such that with $y_i = f_w(x_i) + \epsilon_i$ and $\epsilon_i \sim \Normal(0, \sigma^2)$.
 From this, a model estimates the output $\yquery$ for a given input $\xquery$.
 We will refer to an instance from our function class $f_w$ as a \textit{task}, and when it is clear from context, we will refer to tasks by the associated weight vector $w$.
 In this section, all inputs will be sampled from the normal distribution via $x_i \sim \Normal(0, \identityd)$.

-\paragraph{Training an auto-regressive model.} We consider auto-regressive models $T_\theta$ that take in a sequence of tokens, each in $\R^d$, and produce a real-valued output.
-For samples $S$ generated under $w$ as in Equation~\ref{eq:samples}, we feed the model $T_{\theta}$ the sequence $\pb{\sequencesamples, \xquery}$\footnote{Every $1$-dimensional token is right-padded with $d-1$ zeroes} (which we will refer to as the \textit{prompt}) and take its output $\ypred$ as a prediction of $\yquery$.
+\paragraph{Training an auto-regressive model.} We consider auto-regressive models $T_\theta$ that take in a sequence of tokens, each in $\R^d$, to produce a real-valued output.
+For samples $S$ generated under $w$ as in Equation~\ref{eq:samples}, we feed $T_{\theta}$ the \textit{prompt} $\pb{\sequencesamples, \xquery}$\footnote{Every $1$-dimensional token is right-padded with $d-1$ zeroes} and take its output as a prediction of $\yquery$.
 When appropriate, we will refer to the $x_i$'s in the prompt as $X \in \R^{k\times d}$ and the $y_i$'s as $y \in \R^{k}$.
 We train and evaluate $T_\theta$ with respect to a weight distribution $\weightdist$ via the quadratic loss